 A clearinghouse of services, resources, and funding support.More information

 - Educational Opportunity Fellowships

 Primarily for first-year graduate students, who are first-generation college attendees or whose economic backgrounds made educational pursuits difficult.
-Application deadline is January 17.
+Application deadline occurs during the spring semester.
 You must submit the application to the SPEA Masters Program Office (MPO) for the director’s nomination.More information

 - Foreign Language and Area Studies (FLAS) Fellowships

 If you intend to make your career in college or university teaching, government service, or other employment where knowledge of foreign cultures is a prerequisite for success.
 Generally five IU programs—African Studies, East Asian Studies, Russian and East European Institute, Central Eurasian Studies, and Western European Studies—apply for institutional FLAS funding.
 Contact the appropriate program for information.More information